Python Scientific Notation: How to Use, Convert & Remove it

 1 200000.00000

-Sometimes, you may need to remove or convert a scientific notation to standard form in Python.
+Sometimes, you may need to remove or convert scientific notation to standard form in Python.
 This is common for financial calculations or reports.
 For this, you can cast the number as an float or decimal or int according to your needs.
 Python will automatically handle the conversion, but sometimes, for better readability, you might want to format it explicitly.

 Example